MEET THE TEAM

 Driver Guide

-Andrés (Andy) was born and raised in Reykjavik.
-As a youth he travelled extensively around Iceland with his family creating a lifelong appreciation and love for his country.
-As a professional guide, Andrés has had the privilege to share his country with travelers, and connoisseurs from across the globe, experiencing the joy and amazement through the eyes of others.
+Andrés (Andy) was born and raised in Reykjavík.
+As a youth, he travelled extensively around Iceland with his family, creating a lifelong appreciation and love for his country.
+As a professional guide, Andrés has had the privilege to share his country with travellers, and connoisseurs from across the globe, experiencing the joy and amazement through the eyes of others.
 He believes one of the most rewarding aspects of his profession is the human factor, getting to know people.
 He loves to educate and entertain and brings to the table a wealth of knowledge about all things Icelandic: history, current affairs, culture, myth, and geology.
-A background in history, political science, education, and English, as well as having attended a professional guide school, have equipped him well in tackling the nuances of guiding.
-He also loves to read and write with his main literary critique and confidant, (his English Springer Spaniel, Frodi), being very “vocal” about Andrés’ artistic talents.
-Traveling is essential to Andrés’ existence, a passion he shares with his better half.

 Auður Eggertsdóttir